 Reasons to Become a Christian

 This is a new page as of July 2017, which will improve over time.
-The page is still UNDER CONSTRUCTION.
-It will be fixed up soon but I really want to get it online.
 I'll add some pictures too to make it look more colourful and interesting.

 The first four reasons are highly relevant to the themes of this website, and the first two of these are not usually given much emphasis in most other explanations of why you'd want to become a Christian (or to follow any religion).

 If you're not already a believer, the idea of being religious, or Christian, may seem impossible to accept.
-Don't worry about that.
+Don't worry about that for now.
 Just go with it.
-If it was already something you could easily accept within your existing view of the world (for example a mechanical/materialistic view) then becoming a Christian wouldn't be much of a change at all.
+If this was already something you could easily accept within your existing view of the world (for example a mechanical/materialistic view) then becoming a Christian wouldn't be much of a change at all.

 Learning anything truly new, other than just more facts that fit neatly within your existing view of reality, requires genuine, significant change to your view of reality.
 This means learning the reality of things which flatly contradict with your previous views.
 (You may have noticed that the word "reality" as used in the previous sentence was written from the perspective of the new viewpoint.
 If you didn't notice, it's not important.)
 This subject is discussed in more detail below in the section called The Logical Mind Is A Trap.
 For now, just aim to get used to reading about things that you think couldn't possibly make sense.